 The moment the change happened, everyone got the memo and adjusted accordingly. but certainly not Sanusi Lamido Sanusi, who stood with his political affiliations notwithstanding.

-Now, logically, as a governor, if you have someone as powerful as the Emir of Kano still supporting the opposition, it would definitely cause a lot of headaches.
+Now, logically, as a governor, if someone as powerful as the Emir of Kano still supports the opposition, it would definitely cause a lot of headaches.

-On the other hand, for someone who is in the opposition party, it is much easier to scrutinize the activities of the ruling party and uncover some of the weakest ones.
+On the other hand, for someone in the opposition party, it is much easier to scrutinize the ruling party’s activities and uncover some of the weakest ones.

-Meanwhile, for someone like Sanusi Lamido Sanusi, he could not keep quiet on some of these things.
+Meanwhile, someone like Sanusi Lamido Sanusi could not keep quiet about some of these things.

-Given the principles stood upon Sanusi Lamido Sanusi didn’t exactly keep mute about it, and was a huge headache for the governor of the state, whom presumably has enough on his hands than to have the Emir of Kano gaslight him.
+Given the principles that stood upon Sanusi, Lamido Sanusi didn’t exactly keep mute about it, and it was a huge headache for the governor of the state, who presumably had enough on his hands than to have the Emir of Kano gaslight him.

-This meant that he has to be rid of, one way or another.
+This meant that he had to be rid of it, one way or another.

-While we are not an authority to confirm or deny any of that, one thing that’s more evident is the fact that the dethronement is a substantial hit on Sanusi Lamido Sanusi’s dignity.
+While we are not the authority to confirm or deny any of that, one thing that’s more evident is that the dethronement is a substantial hit on Sanusi Lamido Sanusi’s dignity.

-With his dethronement, he was also banished from Kano, and for a while, relocate to Nassarawa state.
+With his dethronement, he was also banished from Kano and temporarily relocated to Nassarawa state.

 The King of a State vs the Governor of a State, who is more Powerful?

-This brought to question the right that a governor of a state has to out-rightly dethrone a king within the state.
+This raised questions about the right of a state governor to outrightly dethrone a king within the state.

-It caused a huge debate online and brought to light what people didn’t originally realize about the extent of the constitutional powers of a king in a state.
+It caused a huge debate online and revealed what people didn’t initially realize about the extent of a king’s constitutional powers in a state.

 Historically, the king had such immense power, but that couldn’t continue for long under modern democracy.

-What we do know, however, is that the government has the constitutional power over kings.
+What we do know, however, is that the government has constitutional power over kings.

-Something about the executive power and another related constitutional lingo, but the point is, the governor of Kano state is constitutionally authorized to dethrone a king as regal as Sanusi Lamido Sanusi.
+There is something about the executive power and another related constitutional lingo, but the point is that the governor of Kano state is constitutionally authorized to dethrone a king as regal as Sanusi Lamido Sanusi.

-What’s left is the motive behind that dethronement: we can only base our assumption on the press release, which gave insubordination as the reason for the dethronement.
+What’s left is the motive behind that dethronement: we can only assume it was due to insubordination, as stated in the press release.

-Judging by the political history of the state, and the position that Sanusi Lamido Sanusi had prior to his dethronement, it’s not entirely impossible to see the political undertones of the action.
+Judging by the state’s political history and Sanusi Lamido Sanusi’s position prior to his dethronement, the political undertones of the action are not entirely impossible to see.

 While more radical opinions say the presidency might even be involved in the saga, there are no concrete evidence to that effect.

-But like they say “the absence of evidence, is not the evidence of absence” Unexpectedly, Sanusi Lamido Sanusi has moved to take legal actions, which he has the right to do, and that is still ongoing at the time of writing.
+But as they say, ” The absence of evidence is not the evidence of absence.”
+Unexpectedly, Sanusi Lamido Sanusi has moved to take legal action, which he has the right to do, which is still ongoing at the time of writing.

 Other Notable works

-Sanusi Lamido Sanusi is a prolific writer, and has presented at various conferences; both nationally and internationally.
+Sanusi Lamido Sanusi is a prolific writer who has presented at national and international conferences.

-His papers dwell upon banking policies, politics, religion and society in general.
+His papers cover banking policies, politics, religion and society in general.

 In 2005, he published “Managing Risks in the Nigerian Financial Services Industry: An Operator’s Perspective” and “Framework for Sound Risk Management”.